edytaniedzialkowska-dev/edytaniedzialkowska-dev.github.io/README.md

-# Welcome To Jacob2010 Github Domain
+# Welcome To Jacob2010 Github Domain!

-This is a Cool Recreation Of The Global Of This JC2010's Shop, Also, The Jacob2010 Github Domain, With Some Extra Stuff, Assets And Mods Shop Added.
+This is a Cool Recreation Of The Global Of This JC2010's Shop, Also, With Some Extra Stuff, Shop Mods, And More...

+Anyways, Enjoy!